pytorch/pytorch/torch/fx/OVERVIEW.md

 # FX Technical Overview (WIP)

-We are building a toolkit for pass writers to facilitate Python-to-Python transformation of nn.Module instances.
+FX is a toolkit for pass writers to facilitate Python-to-Python transformation of `nn.Module` instances.
 This toolkit aims to support a subset of Python language semantics—rather than the whole Python language—to facilitate ease of implementation of transforms.
-The toolkit is available on master in the `torch.fx` namespace.
 Currently, this feature is unstable, but our goal is to stabilize the toolkit by the end of this year for a prototype release through collaboration with first-party partners.

 ## Table of Contents